apollographql/apollo-server/CONTRIBUTING.md

 3.  **Testing.** Do the tests ensure this code won’t break when other stuff changes around it?
 When it does break, will the tests added help us identify which part of the library has the problem?
 Did we cover an appropriate set of edge cases?
 Look at the test coverage report if there is one.
 Are all significant code paths in the new code exercised at least once?
 4.  **No unnecessary or unrelated changes.** PRs shouldn’t come with random formatting changes, especially in unrelated parts of the code.
 If there is some refactoring that needs to be done, it should be in a separate PR from a bug fix or feature, if possible.
 5.  **Code has appropriate comments.** Code should be commented, or written in a clear “self-documenting” way.
 6.  **Idiomatic use of the language.** In TypeScript, make sure the typings are specific and correct.
-In ES2015, make sure to use imports rather than require and const instead of var, etc. Ideally a linter enforces a lot of this, but use your common sense and follow the style of the surrounding code.
+In ES2015, make sure to use imports rather than require and const instead of var, etc. Use your common sense and follow the style of the surrounding code.

 ## New contributors